veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦AV1                                           ¦                                                            ¦
 +----------------------------------------------+------------------------------------------------------------+
-¦                                              ¦VVC is a next-generation video codec under active industry  ¦ ¦                                              ¦evaluation.
-Codec carriage is supported by E-RTMP; browser  ¦ ¦                                              ¦decode support via WebCodecs is not yet available.
-As an    ¦ ¦VVC (a.k.a., H.266)                           ¦ingest and contribution protocol, E-RTMP is intentionally   ¦ ¦                                              ¦codec-agnostic and well suited to carrying emerging codecs  ¦ ¦                                              ¦prior to widespread viability at the delivery or playback   ¦ ¦                                              ¦layer.                                                      ¦ +----------------------------------------------+------------------------------------------------------------+
+¦                                              ¦VVC is a next-generation video codec under active industry  ¦ ¦                                              ¦evaluation, with ecosystem deployment and client support    ¦ ¦                                              ¦still emerging.
+Codec carriage is supported by E-RTMP;      ¦ ¦VVC (a.k.a., H.266)                           ¦browser decode support via WebCodecs or MSE is not yet      ¦ ¦                                              ¦available.
+As an ingest and contribution protocol, E-RTMP is¦ ¦                                              ¦intentionally codec-agnostic and well suited to carrying    ¦ ¦                                              ¦emerging codecs prior to widespread viability at the        ¦ ¦                                              ¦delivery or playback layer.                                 ¦ +----------------------------------------------+------------------------------------------------------------+
 ```